aurxenon/cpuminer-multi/README.md

 Credits
 =======
-CPUMiner-Multi-macOS was forked from xbbricker's cpuminer-multi-opencl, and has been developed by aurxenon.
+cpuminer-multi was forked from xbbricker's cpuminer-multi-opencl, and has been developed by aurxenon.

 License
 =======